rarimo/unforgettable-sdk/packages/react/README.md

 ### Returns

 - A `string` containing the recovery link that can be passed to a QR code component or opened in a browser.

-### What it does

-- Instantiates the `UnforgettableSdk` with the provided mode.
-- Generates a secure link containing the public key.
-- Starts polling the backend to retrieve the encrypted recovery key.
-- On success, decrypts the key and returns it via `onSuccess`.
-- On failure, stops polling and triggers `onError`.

 ### Example usage